saraashleyhs/EarlyCodeTeacher/Unit02/MediaTags.md

 {% include "../includes/header.md" %}

-# Advanced CSS Techniques
+# Pics, Links, and Videos

 *****

-**Objective:** By the end of this lesson, the student will use W3Schools as a resource to apply additional styles to HTML elements using CSS rules.
+**Objective:** By the end of this lesson, the student will add images, hyperlinks, and videos to a webpage.

-**Assignment:** CSS Advanced Practice CodeSandbox
+**Assignment:** Digital Billboard

 *****